 Well, the best option, at least from our point of view, is to use Section Breaks.
 This is a feature long a part of Microsoft Word; therefore, we expect that most advanced users would have already known of it.
 However, for the regular folks, we are going to talk about how to add Section Breaks to a document.

 The task is easy to accomplish, and equally so when the time comes to remove them for good.
+So to insert a Section Break in a Word document:

 - Click where you want Section Breaks to appear